ButzYung/SystemAnimatorOnline/readme.md

 - Support using any MMD/VRM model as your 3D avatar

-- Record mocap motion and export it to BVH or VMD motion format
+- Record mocap motion and export it to VMD/BVH/glTF motion format

 - Support loading VMD/FBX/BVH format 3D motions